erngvq/Python-Fun/README.md

 ---
 ### Counter Class
-Special type of object data-set (provided with the collections module in Python3) which is used to count hashable objects
+Special type of object data-set (provided with the collections module in Python3) which is used to count hashable objects.
 ```python
 from collections import Counter
 text = '$~NmiNmim$/NVeirp@dlzrCCCCfFfQQQ'